csooriyakumaran/mps-emulator/README.md

 ```console
 $ mps-server.exe --port 23 --disable-console
 ```
 Once running, connect to the server as any other scanner.
-If connecting from the same machine that is running the server, the ip will be 127.0.0.1 (e.g., localhost), otherwise use the LAN address of the machine (be sure to configure the firewall to allow TCP and UDP traffic on the specified port).
+If connecting from the same machine that is running the server, the ip will be 127.0.0.1 (i.e., localhost), otherwise use the LAN address of the machine (be sure to configure the firewall to allow TCP and UDP traffic on the specified port).

 The console runs a listening thread that waits for user input.
 The user can send TCP messages to all clients simply by typing them in the console and hitting enter.